Bremerton gears up for first game, return of praying coach Joe Kennedy

 The district agreed to a settlement that will pay $1,755,000 for Kennedy’s lawyer fees, spread out over three years, with an undetermined amount coming from the district’s insurance.

-Bremerton High parent Eric Morley, who works in the insurance industry, said he was also unhappy about Kennedy’s presence and what he took to be an attempt to appease Kennedy, a marine veteran, by having a military theme at Friday’s game.
+Bremerton High parent Eric Morley, who works in the insurance industry, said he was also unhappy about Kennedy’s presence and what he took to be an attempt to appease Kennedy, a Marine veteran, by having a military theme at Friday’s game.

 His daughter will be among band and choir members on the field singing the national anthem.
 “I’m concerned about her and her safety,” Morley said.
 Daughter Claire also said she was nervous.

-School Athletic Director Amber Plummer Borowski said the military theme has nothing to do with Kennedy and was prompted by another coach and veteran’s desire to honor those he served with.
-There’s also an international friendship theme to the game against Victoria, British Columbia’s, Mount Douglas Rams, and Bremerton High students will sing both the Canadian and American national anthems, Plummer Borowski said.
+School athletic director Amber Plummer Borowski said the military theme has nothing to do with Kennedy and was prompted by another coach and veteran’s desire to honor those he served with.
+There’s also an international friendship theme to the game against the Mount Douglas Rams, from Victoria, B.C., and Bremerton High students will sing both the Canadian and American national anthems, Plummer Borowski said.

 Jennifer Chamberlin offered one of the most telling responses to Kennedy’s return.